 Trigger point injections work by massaging tight muscles and forcing them to relax.
 While they work similarly to massage therapy, they have the ability to penetrate deeper into the area of concern.

 During a trigger point injection, you’ll be asked to sit or lie on an exam table so that a doctor can use an ultrasound or another strategy to find your trigger point.
 Once they find it, they’ll clearly mark it and clean your skin with an antiseptic to reduce the risk of infection.
 You may also be given a local anesthetic to numb the injection site and help you stay comfortable during the treatment.

 As soon as you’re all set for the injection, the doctor will insert the needle into your trigger point and inject the proper medication.
 The treatment will end when a bandage is applied to the injection site.

 Many patients can benefit from trigger point injections.
 If you have fibromyalgia, tension headaches, poor posture, chronic tension, or traumatic headaches, you may be a good candidate for these treatments.
 To reap optimal benefits, you’ll likely need to pair trigger point injections with other treatments such as medications, exercise, sleep aids, and/or muscle relaxers.

-If you have further questions about trigger point injections or are wondering whether you are a good candidate for this procedure, contact us today.
+If you are wondering whether or not you are a good candidate for this procedure, contact us today.
 We look forward to hearing from you!